jlevy/og-equity-compensation/README.md

 ### Restricted stock awards

-The most obvious approach to equity compensation would be for the company to award stock to an employee in exchange for work.
+At face value, the most direct approach to equity compensation would be for the company to award stock to an employee in exchange for work.
-In practice, it turns out a company will only want to do this in certain situations, and even so, this is actually one of the least common ways to get equity.
+In practice, it turns out a company will only want to do this with restrictions on how and when the stock is fully owned—and even so, this is actually one of the least common ways to get equity.
-But we mention it first, since it’s the simplest form of equity compensation.
+But we mention it first, for purposes of comparison and since it’s the simplest form of equity compensation.

 - 🄳 A **restricted stock award** is when a company grants someone stock as a form of compensation.
 The stock awarded has additional conditions on it so is called **restricted